briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

         capable of accepting anything of value, directly or indirectly, from or on behalf of a player to conduct bingo or a scheme or game of chance.

-    2. _(2)_ “Slot machine” does not include a skill-based amusement machine or an instant bingo ticket dispenser.
+    2. _(2)_ "Slot machine" does not include a skill-based amusement machine or an instant bingo ticket dispenser.

-44. _(rr)_ “Net profit from the proceeds of the sale of instant bingo" means gross profit minus the ordinary, necessary, and reasonable expense expended for the purchase of instant bingo supplies, and, in the case of instant bingo conducted by a veteran’s, fraternal or sporting organization, minus the payment by that organization of real property taxes, and assessments levied on a premises on which instant bingo is conducted.
+44. _(rr)_ "Net profit from the proceeds of the sale of instant bingo" means gross profit minus the ordinary, necessary, and reasonable expense expended for the purchase of instant bingo supplies, and, in the case of instant bingo conducted by a veteran's, fraternal or sporting organization, minus the payment by that organization of real property taxes, and assessments levied on a premises on which instant bingo is conducted.